panos-stavrianos/radio_player/readme.md

 * [soundmanager2](http://www.schillmania.com/projects/soundmanager2)

 ## Use
-You have to import the `radio_player.css` and  `radio_player.js` The simply put the html code wherever you want
+You have to import the `radio_player.css` and  `radio_player.js`.

+Then simply put the html code wherever you want
 ```html
 <div class='music-card'>
     <div id='cover' class='image'></div>